 The Christmas spirit warms our hearts and helps us to keep each other in mind.
 It softens our responses to each other.
 But when Christmas is over we go back to normal.
 Sometimes we use the New Year to make resolution and change things we don’t like about ourselves, but rarely do we let the birth of the Savior, the Word made flesh have an impact on our lives for longer than the holiday season.

-depo provera buy online In his letter to the Colossians, Paul talks about a different way.
+where can i buy iv benadryl In his letter to the Colossians, Paul talks about a different way.
 He talks about a way to make the sense of compassion last longer than a few weeks.
 Paul describes a life lived with compassion and kindness, humility and patience.
 That is the way Christians should learn to live with each other.
 That is how we are the family of God.

 As people who are set apart for God and dearly loved by him and entrusted with an awesome privilege, we are to clothe ourselves with compassion, kindness, humility, gentleness and patience.
 If you look at those qualities, you are looking at a picture of Jesus Christ.